If you’re like most agency owners, you have a laundry list of things you know you need to get done for your business…

 - It keeps you engaged

 - It validates your thoughts and ideas

-It doesn’t have to be TABLE (though if you’re interested, applications are open with a few spots coming available in January), it can be as partnering up with a friend and having a weekly check-in.
+It doesn’t have to be TABLE, it can be as partnering up with a friend and having a weekly check-in.

 Seeing the progress I’ve seen from TABLE members has convinced me there’s no better way to accomplish your goals than to be accountable for them.

 Something to think about as start planning for the new year.